-Established in 1922 when Dr. Barnes and his wife bought this property that was lush with many kinds of trees, Laura Barnes took over the project of creating a beautiful garden while her husband focused on his art collection.
-This 12-acre space quickly became the home of over 2,500 varieties of plants.
+This 12-acre space quickly became the home of over 2,500 varieties of plants!
 At this arboretum you’ll be able to visit their lilac collection, peony collection, magnolia collection, as well as discover rare trees, a hosta garden, and a medicinal plant garden.
-Located 8 miles from Philly, his haven amongst a busy city is the escape you need!
+Located 8 miles from Philly, this haven amongst a busy city is the escape you need!

 Located on the other side of the Schuykill River, this 50-acre public park is the perfect getaway for when you are in need of some fresh air.
-Bartram’s Garden’s goal is “to create equitable relationships among people and nature through immersive, community-driven experiences.”
+Bartram’s Garden’s goal is “to create equitable relationships among people and nature through immersive, community-driven experiences”.
 Indeed, visit the Historic Garden, learn about the healing properties of plants at the Medicinal Plant Display, and see plants you have never seen before like the Franklinia Tree or the Ginko Tree.
-Additionally, every so often they host a plant sale where they sell a variety of herbs, veggies, and more coming straight from their gardens.
-There is so much to discover at this large park!
+Additionally, enjoy a mindfulness session or Yoga in the park to reset, renew, and relax!

-Located an hour drive away from Philly, their mission is to encourage the appreciation of native plants by creating this educational sanctuary for conservation and stewardship.
-Indeed, this “the only accredited botanical museum in the country dedicated to native plants, Bowman’s Hills Wildflower Preserve is indeed worth a visit.
+Located an hour drive away from Philly, their mission is to encourage the appreciation of native plants by creating an educational sanctuary for conservation and stewardship.
+Recognized as the only accredited botanical museum in the country dedicated to native plants, Bowman’s Hills Wildflower Preserve is indeed worth a visit.
 Promoting native plant diversity, this 134-acre park has over 2,000 native plants growing here.
 All year long plants will be flourishing, so visitors can visit anytime time of year and still experience a spectacle.
-Currently, in bloom for the summer are a variety of pretty wildflowers flowers that you can discover through their website here.
+Currently, in bloom for the summer are a variety of pretty wildflowers.
+You can discover more through their website here.

 Located in the middle of Center City, next to Independence Hall, is a small sanctuary among the big city.
-This little park is defined by its famous gazebo where many couples have turned into fiances, as well as the remarkable architecture of the garden beds.
-Colorful tulips and vibrant green bushes galore in this cute park!
+This little park is defined by its famous gazebo where many couples have popped the big questions, as well as the remarkable architecture of the garden beds.
+Colorful flowers and vibrant green bushes galore shine bright in this cute park!
 18th Century Garden is also the perfect backdrop for a photoshoot or a camera roll selfies!

-Originally, Longwood Garden was the land of the native Lenni Lenape tribe, the space has evolved into this beautiful lush garden with thousands of plants, many fountains.
+Originally, Longwood Garden was the land of the native Lenni Lenape tribe, the space has evolved into a beautiful lush garden with thousands of plants and many fountains.
 Currently, stunning plants are in bloom such as the Egyptian star-cluster, the ageratum also known as high tide blue, calla-lilies, orchids, roses and so many more!
 Plus from now until September Longwood Garden is hosting daily fountain shows for their annual Festival of Fountains.
 This architecturally impressive garden is a magical place to visit!